Wormnest/imvu_cal3d/README.md

 1. Introduction
 ---------------
-This python script is intended for Blender version 2.63 or higher.
-Older versions of Blender are not supported.
+This python script requires at least Blender version 2.63.
+You do not have to install python yourself, it is already part of Blender.
-It's purpose is to export Blender objects to Cal3d, and specifically targeted at IMVU compatibility.
+It's purpose is to export Blender objects to Cal3d specifically for use in IMVU.

 Although this script has been used with success for a while there could still be some problems, especially with animations and morph